w3bdesign/nextjs-woocommerce/README.md

 ## Features

 - Connect to Woocommerce REST API and list ID, name and display image for products
+- Tailwind CSS for styling
+- Minimalistic and responsive design
 - Custom API endpoints

 ## TODO

 - Add a better README.md
+- Implement Easy Peasy for cart state management
-- Add better design, layout and functionality
+- Add more functionality
 - Implement GraphQL?